As Sri Lanka tightens norms on Madrasas, why it is time to take a look at the ones in India

 In 2014, India had flagged concerns about the activities of the madrasas along the Indo-Nepal border.

-It was pointed out that these Pakistan funded madrasas were carrying out an anti-India propaganda and were providing safe haven to terrorists who were trying to sneak into India.
+It was pointed out that these Pakistan funded madrasas were carrying out anti-India propaganda and were providing safe haven to terrorists who were trying to sneak into India.
 India also did not rule out the possibility of inter-lineages between these madrasas and a number of Mandarin learning centres along the India-Nepal Terai belt.

 The Lashkar-e-Tayiba module:

 Last year, the National Investigation Agency busted a module of the Falah-i-Insaniyat, which was pumping in money into India.
-It was found that the money was being sent in the name of Muslim welfare, but in reality it was a defence fund to be used to carry out terror activities.
+It was found that the money was being sent in the name of Muslim welfare, but in reality, it was a defence fund to be used to carry out terror activities.
 Several religious leaders came under the scanner and it was found that the money was being used to fund madrasas as well, in a bid to radicalise youth and children.

-The NIA also last month busted a module, which was ISIS inspired in Delhi and UP.
+The NIA also last month busted a module, which was ISIS-inspired in Delhi and UP.
 Several persons arrested were religious teachers of various madrasas.
 The NIA said that they were plotting a major attack ahead of Republic Day.
-However the scanner on the madrasas came right back as many of those arrested were part of it.
+However, the scanner on the madrasas came right back as many of those arrested were part of it.

 In July 2018, the NIA arrested one Abdus Sami, a madrasa owner from Seelampur in Uttar Pradesh.